|

 In

-man who hopes to be a positive role model, as his parents were to
+family man who hopes to be a positive role model, as his parents

-him.
-His wife, Ofelia, who is originally from Peru, has worked at
+were to him.
+His wife, Ofelia, who is originally from Peru, has

-the U.N. for more than 20 years as special assistant to the legal
+worked at the U.N. for more than 20 years as special assistant to

-counsel.
-They have two children: Christine (15) attends Bronx High
+the legal counsel.
+They have two children: Christine (15) attends

-School of Science, and Fernando III (12) is in parochial school
+Bronx High School of Science, and Fernando III (12) is in parochial

-in Queens.
-Both, Ortiz says with pride, hope to attend the College.
+school in Queens.
+Both, Ortiz says with pride, hope to attend the

-returning to New York in November 2000, Ortiz officially began working
+After returning to New York in November 2000, Ortiz officially

-in U.N. headquarters as legal officer to the civilian police and
+began working in U.N. headquarters as legal officer to the civilian

-and serving as legal counsel to the police and military advisers.
+doctrine, and serving as legal counsel to the police and military

-returned to Kosovo for a brief trip in August 2001 to respond to
+Ortiz returned to Kosovo for a brief trip in August 2001 to

-complaints by accused Serbian war criminals that they had been jailed
+respond to complaints by accused Serbian war criminals that they

-for more than a year with no trial dates set.
-Ortiz prompted the
+had been jailed for more than a year with no trial dates set.
+Ortiz

-local courts to set dates and handled other grievances, but says
+prompted the local courts to set dates and handled other

 "The

-a minority and to ensure the human rights of the oppressed and vulnerable,"
+minority and to ensure the human rights of the oppressed and

-he says.
-"Our efforts to do the same for the current minorities,
+vulnerable," he says.
+"Our efforts to do the same for the current

-particularly the Serbs, have failed.
-I believe this is the single
+minorities, particularly the Serbs, have failed.
+I believe this is

-most important issue that will ultimately determine how we will
+the single most important issue that will ultimately determine how

-be judged our ability to protect the minorities."
+we will be judged — our ability to protect the

-the Author: Laura Butchy is a staff writer for Columbia
+About the Author: Laura Butchy is a staff writer

-College Today who is studying dramaturgy at the School of the
+for Columbia College Today who is studying dramaturgy at the

 |